Honeywell International Inc. (HON) Shares Up Despite Recent Market Volatility

 HON’s Market Performance

-The stock of Honeywell International Inc. (HON) has seen a -0.29% decrease in the past week, with a -6.73% drop in the past month, and a -10.28% fall in the past quarter.
-The volatility ratio for the week is 1.72%, and the volatility levels for the past 30 days are at 2.07% for HON.
-The simple moving average for the last 20 days is -2.56% for HON stock, with a simple moving average of -0.17% for the last 200 days.
+The stock of Honeywell International Inc. (HON) has seen a 2.39% increase in the past week, with a -4.99% drop in the past month, and a -9.36% fall in the past quarter.
+The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 1.86% for HON.
+The simple moving average for the last 20 days is -0.69% for HON stock, with a simple moving average of 1.15% for the last 200 days.

 Analysts’ Opinion of HON